hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 mkdir /etc/docker-compose/watchtower
 ```

-And we need the according docker-compose file at `/etc/docker-compose/watchtower/docker-compose.yml`:
+And we need the according Docker Compose file at `/etc/docker-compose/watchtower/docker-compose.yml`:

 ```
 version: "3"